Electronic Press Kit

 Sean Hully is multi-instrumentalist with a diverse background of performance, recording, and education.
 Music has been his entire life's work.

 Perfecting his craft with over three decades of passionate engagement with a variety of musical genres, Sean has performed with Carnival Cruise Lines and numerous tribute bands across North America.
 He has also performed with many cover bands of different genres and could be found in pit orchestras supporting musical theatre.
 He has led his own bands too, including The Sean Hully Jazz Group.
 An accomplished songwriter and composer, he has three degrees in music studies and has written a variety of original music.

 Sean's album "Interaction" was released in 2002 and uses common rock instrumentation.
 Since 2015, Sean has developed a unique style with the discreet use of a loop pedal to incorporate flute, saxophone, percussive effects, and guitar leads.
 The nylon string guitar has become the bedrock of his style because it blends nicely with the folk, pop, classical, and jazz traditions.

 Sean Hully was called to music at a young age, and has journeyed through the realms of choral music, rock and roll, folk, classical, R&B, Latin and jazz.
-He is seeks to fuse all of his skills into one form.
-The guitar and saxophone each compete for his attention, but Sean has finally managed to incorporate both instruments into a solo live performance with the help of looping technology.
+He is seeks to fuse all of his skills into one form, and now incorporates guitar and woodwinds into a solo show with the help of looping technology.

-Between 2005 and 2007, Sean studied at York University in a Master’s programme in composition.
-Meanwhile, he continuing to perform and teach heavily.
+In 2007, Sean received a Master’s Degree in composition.
 His thesis was essentially his second album that was scored and recorded, but never released.
-This “album” was the start of the transition to his current guitar and woodwind concept.
+This “album” was the seed of the transition to his current musical approach.

-In 2009, Sean returned to his native Peterborough and started Bird House Music to give music lessons on guitar and woodwind instruments.
-During that time, he has adjudicated at two music festivals, provided support to local high schools, coached saxophone with New Horizons Bands, played in various Dixieland jazz bands, and founded the Sean Hully Jazz Group, which was a jazz rehearsal band.
-The SHJD rehearsed each Tuesday and played a show at The Garnet in Peterborough once a month, and recorded a short EP.
+In 2009, Sean returned to his native Peterborough and opened Bird House Music to give music lessons on guitar and woodwind instruments.
+During that time, he founded the Sean Hully Jazz Group, which was a rehearsal band.
+The SHJD rehearsed each week, played a show at The Garnet once a month, and recorded a short EP.